The formal theory of relative monads: Relative monads

 For $N \subseteq N' \subseteq \{ \alpha, \lambda, \rho \}$, each $N$-normal left-skew-multicategory $\M$ has an underlying wide $N'$-normal left-skew-multicategory $\M_{N' \setminus N}$, given by restricting to the \emph{$(N' \setminus N)$-normal} multimorphisms.
 In particular, every associative-normal left-skew-multicategory has an underlying $\{ \alpha, \rho \}$-normal left-skew-multicategory, which permits us the later use of the theory of left-representability developed in \cite{bourke2018skew}. \end{remark}

 The associative-normal left-skew-multicategories with which we are concerned satisfy an additional representability property: namely, the existence of a nullary tensor product.

-\begin{definition} A \emph{unit} in an associative-normal left-skew-multicategory $\M$ comprises an object $J \in \M$ and a multimorphism $\bullet \to J$ such that the function induced by precomposition is a bijection for all objects $X_1, \ldots, X_n, Y \in \M$ and $0 \leq k \leq n$.
-An associative-normal left-skew-multicategory with a unit is called \emph{unital}. \end{definition}
+\begin{definition} A \emph{unit} in an associative-normal left-skew-multicategory $\M$ comprises an object $J \in \M$ and a multimorphism $\bullet \to J$ such that, for all objects $X_1, \ldots, X_n, Y \in \M$ and $0 \leq k \leq n$, \begin{enumerate} \item the function induced by precomposition with $\bullet \to J$ is a bijection; \item the following diagram of sets commutes\symbolquicknote{This condition was mistakenly omitted in the published version of the paper.}, where the vertical functions are those induced by precomposition with $\bullet \to J$.